brandodo/capstone-client/README.md

-*** DISCLAIMER: Heroku app is currently not fully functional and only works on Firefox browsers at this time.
-If you wish the try the live app, please let me know as I will need to add you as a user in order to be able to authenticate successfully.
+*** DISCLAIMER: Heroku application is in beta testing, please sign up using this [form](https://docs.google.com/forms/d/e/1FAIpQLSfhkIR5Nrc0SjmyYRsEfd3ncR8uSlWwozJDevHbuJzmpxiC9g/viewform) in order to be able to authenticate with your Spotify account.
 Otherwise, please feel free to clone this repo and follow the setup instructions below ***

 # WD Diploma - Capstone Project